gkurtar/matlab_k4a/Readme.txt

 %	argColCount		-> Number of the columns in the depth image
 %
 % OUTPUT:
-%	matDepthData	-> a 2D array of size [argRowCount * argColCount] which represents Depth Point Cloud
+%	resDepthDataMatrix	-> a 2D array of size [argRowCount * argColCount] which represents Depth Point Cloud
 %